 We were the statutory auditors of the statutory consolidated financial statements of the Group for the years ended 31 March 2009 and 31 March 2008.
 We issued unqualified audit reports dated 15 July 2009 and 16 July 2008 on the statutory consolidated financial statements of the Group for the years ended 31 March 2009 and 31 March 2008, respectively.
-Our audit reports on the statutory consolidated financial statements of the Group for the years ended 31 March 2009 and 31 March 2008, respectively.
-Our audit reports on the statutory consolidated financial statements of the Group for the years ended 31 March 2009 and 31 March 2008 are reproduced on pages F4 to F7.
+Our audit reports on the statutory consolidated financial statements of the Group for the years ended 31 March 2009 and 31 March 2009 and 31 March 2009 and 31 March 2009 and 31 March 2008 are reproduced on pages F4 to F7.
 The statutory consolidated financial statements of the Group for the year ended 31 March 2007 were audited by another firm of certified public accountants whose audit report contained an unqualified opinion.